 Q: What if I fail the test?

 A: If you are unable to gain a passing score, a retake exam will be automatically provided.

 Q: If a User has been certified in the past in PACP and is looking to recertify while also adding new MACP/LACP certification, will they be able to do all three online?

-A: Currently only PACP recertification is online.
+A: Currently recertification is only available online.
 If PACP certification is about to lapse, it's suggested that PACP recertification be done online or through a certified PACP Trainer.
 If a new MACP/LACP certification is desired, then recertification can be followed by a classroom LACP and/or MACP certification course.

 Q: Is the PACP online recertification interactive?

-A: While the online training is designed for students to complete modules at there own pace without a live trainer, it includes exercises to reinforce the training.
+A: While the online training is designed for students to complete modules at their own pace without a live trainer, it includes exercises to reinforce the training.

 Q: After completing the online training modules, where can I take the examination?

 A: After successfully completing the online training modules, the exam can be taken online at any computer by logging in to your MyNASSCO page.